coolcarly/coolcarly.github.io/blog/2024/June/sourdough-starter.md

 ## *Day 14 Thursday 27 June 2024*
 At 6 am, I saw that the sourdough starter had deflated since last night.
 There's no wonder considering that I did not feed it yesterday.
 As usual, I weighed out 22 g of starter and fed it with 40 g of flour and 64 g of water.
 The reason for using more starter this time, is that I am worried that the yeast is not strong enough yet.

 At 5 pm, I observed that the sourdough did not grow a lot.
 Maybe 20%?
 I know it is alive and well, I am not sure what is wrong.
-Therefore, just before I went to bed, I placed it in the warm oven.
+Therefore, just before I went to bed, I placed it in the warm-ish oven.
 I suspect that when I did that on Saturday, it grew a lot.

+## *Day 15 Friday 28 June 2024*
+I suspected right, because at 5.55 am I observed that the starter deflated (based on the marks on the jar).
+In a seperate jar, I fed 24 g of starter with 50 g of flour and 80 g of water.
+On this day, I came home from work at 2 pm.
+I saw that the starter had risen and as I watched it over the rest of the day, I saw that it began to deflate at 3 pm.
+So I've figured out that it is 9 hours.

+At 8.10 pm, I went to feed the starter to get my timing right.
+However, I did not have a clean jar present.
+Therefore, I emptied half of my starter (I put it in the fridge) and fed with 45 g of flour and 88 g of water.
+I placed the covered jar in the oven over night.

+## *Day 16 Saturday 29 June 2024*
+At 7.30 am, I checked the starter and I saw once again that it deflated.
+No suprise since I left it for 11 hours.
+In addition, I did a float test and observed that the starter sunk to the bottom of the cup.
+Now, it was 7.30 am and I wanted to try baking today!
+Therefore, once again, in a clean jar, I took 24 g of starter and fed with 55 g of water.
+I placed in the oven (30 degrees).
+The discard was kept in the same jar (which I planned to feed later in the day to keep).
+At 10am, I checked the sourdough starter and no bubbles were forming.
+I gave it a vigorous mix which produced air bubbles, and more began to form.
+At 12.45 pm, the starter passed the float test.

+At 1.30 pm, I used the entirety of the sourdough (that was fed in the morning) to prepare a loaf of sourdough bread.

 ## Outlook:
 - Since Day 1, the temperature has been average of 18.2 ± 1.2 (see Figure 1 below), with some days the dough being placed in a warmish area than room temperature.
 I believe that temperature has a large role in the activity of the yeast as in colder environments, it takes longer to grow.